Camping

 Zion National Park has three campgrounds, two of which are located by the park's South Entrance.
 This area of the park is desert - daytime temperatures often exceed 95°F (35°C) in the summer months.
 There are also very few trees.
 Keep these facts in mind when planning your visit.

 1. Watchman Campground is located by the park's South Entrance.
-Reservations can be made up to six months before your visit.
+The campground is open year-round, offering reservations up to six months in advance.

 2. South Campground is also located next to the South Entrance.
-This campground is currently closed for a rehabilitation project.
+This campground closes seasonally and offers reservations up to two weeks in advance.

 3. Lava Point Campground is located high on the Kolob Terrace Road, about 1 hour away from Zion Canyon.
-This campground closes seasonally and is available by reservation only.
+This campground closes seasonally and offers reservations up to two weeks in advance.

 A campground with a picnic table, firewood, and a bear box.
 Lush plants surround the site.